pascalmolin/sphinx-mathenv/README.rst

 Alternatives
 ----------------------------------------------------------------------

-I have seen an extension ``sphinxcontrib-proof`` which seems much better designed, I suggest you give it a try.
+There exist an extension `sphinxcontrib-proof <https://framagit.org/spalax/sphinxcontrib-proof>`_ which seems much better designed.
+I suggest you give it a try.